hadret/ansible-role-containers/README.md

 Role Variables
 --------------

-Available variables are both arrays: `containers` and `registries`.
+All available variables are arrays (`containers`, `networks` and `registries`).
 They are empty by default but you can find one example for each in [defaults/main.yml](defaults/main.yml).

 Dependencies